elf-alchemist/elfbsp/README.md

 Compiling
 ---------

-The ELFBSP code is fairly portable C++, and does not depend on any third-party libraries.
-It requires at least C++17.
+The ELFBSP code is fairly portable C++, and does not depend on any third-party libraries, sa e for .
-Both GNU g++ and clang++ are known to work.
+It requires at least C++20.
+Both GNU g++ and LLVM clang++ are known to work.

-Building should be fairly straight-forward on any Unix-like system, such as Linux, the BSDs, and even MacOS X. With the main development dependency being CMake
+Building should be fairly straight-forward on any Unix-like system, such as Linux, the BSDs, and even MacOS X.
+With the main development dependency being CMake, the C/C++ GNU/LLVM toolchains and library standard.
+To build on Windows, it is recomended to use MinGW, as that is the preferred compiler oolchian for automated CI builds.

-On Debian Linux, you will need the following packages:
+On Debian Linux, for example, you will need the following packages:

 - g++
 - binutils
 - cmake
 - make

+Make may be optionally replaced with Ninja.
 To build the program, type the following:

 ```bash
 cmake -B build && make all -C build